northstarlaw/website/README.md

 A release is made when code is commited to `prod` branch.
 Once all code set to release is in the `master` branch, make a pull request to `prod` with the title being the version of the release and 'squash and merge'.
 You may need to pull from `prod` into `master` to get a smooth merge.

 Once merged, a deployment will begin via a githook made to the server.
+You may need to purge Cloudflare to see changes.

 ## To rollback
 Simply revert the commit in `prod` and it will automatically redeploy.